Education Alliance and Hope Gas launches awards program

 In partnership with Hope Gas, The Education Alliance is giving away $40,000 in prices.

-The Hope for the Future School Business Partnerships Awards will recognize eight regional winners, receiving $2,000.
+The Hope for the Future Awards will recognize eight regional winners, receiving $2,000.
 One State Partnership of the Year will receive $25,000 award package.

 The applications are due by March 7.